Kortemme-Lab/coupled_moves-tutorial/README.rst

 .. image:: 3HG5_A2G-logo.png
    :width: 49 %

-Left: Sequence profile predicted by coupled moves for 3HG5 with its native substrate galactoce.
+Left: Sequence profile predicted by coupled moves for 3HG5 with its native substrate galactose.
 Right: Sequence profile predicted for 3HG5 and non-native substrate N-acetyl-galactosamine.

-*Discussion question:*

-* Why is enrichment a better metric to find specificity switching mutations (as opposed to simply looking at the most prevalent mutations in each profile)?
-* foo

 Structure analysis
 ^^^^^^^^^^^^^^^^^^

-Using PyMOL (or your preferred protein visualization software of choice),  load the known mutant crystal structure and compare it to one of the output structures.
+Using PyMOL (or your preferred protein visualization software of choice),  load the wild type crystal structure with the native substrate ligand (``3HG5_GLA/3HG5_with_GLA.pdb``) and the wild type crystal structure with non-native substrate (``3HG5_A2G/3HG5_with_A2G.pdb``).
+Focus your examination on the protein environment around each ligand, especially the residues that are designed: 170, 203, 206, 207, 227, 229, and 231.

+Discussion questions
+^^^^^^^^^^^^^^^^^^^^

+* Why is enrichment a useful metric to find specificity switching mutations?
+* After examination of the output sequence profiles and the structure cound to native and non-native substrates, which highly enriched mutations would you choose as most likely to produce the desired specificity switch?

 References
 ----------